adarshdhauni/portfolio/README.md

 ## 🗺️ Future Improvements

+### Performance

 - [ ] Route-level code splitting with `React.lazy()`
+- [ ] Static pre-rendering or server-side rendering to improve initial rendering and SEO
+- [ ] Further optimize asset loading and bundle size

+### Quality & Testing

+- [ ] Unit and integration testing
 - [ ] Automated accessibility testing using `axe-core`
-- [ ] Unit and integration testing
+- [ ] End-to-end testing with Playwright or Cypress

+### Developer Experience

+- [ ] TypeScript migration for stronger type safety
+- [ ] CI/CD pipeline with automated quality checks
+- [ ] Add a `.env.example` for easier local setup

+### User Experience

 - [ ] Remove or adopt Framer Motion for production animations
-- [ ] TypeScript migration for stronger type safety
+- [ ] Improve keyboard navigation and accessibility support
-- [ ] Static pre-rendering or server-side rendering to improve initial rendering and SEO
+- [ ] Add a command palette or keyboard shortcuts

 ---